SIERRA-880/sokoban/README.md

 ### Gradle tasks

-- `./gradlew clean` to clean the build folder.
+- `./gradlew clean` clean the build folder.
-- `./gradlew build` to build the project.
+- `./gradlew build` build the project.
-- `./gradlew run` to run the main app if you want to test it.
+- `./gradlew run` run the main app if you want to test it.
-- `./gradlew javadoc` to generate javadoc.
+- `./gradlew javadoc` generate javadoc.